MarcinJanis/PLC_project/README.md

 # PLC_project
+---

 Project of automation car park
+---

 Project is created in CodeSys programming environment for PLC.
-Four programing languages were used: Ladde, FBD, SFC and ST.
+Four programing languages were used:
+ - Ladde,
+ - FBD,
+ - SFC
+ - ST.

+---
-Visualisation created with CodeSys visualisation tools.
+Simulation and visualisation created with CodeSys visualisation tools.